 Calling Circles: Network Competition with Non-Uniform Calling Patterns

-We introduce a flexible model of telecommunications network competition with non-uniform calling patterns, which account for the fact that customers tend to make most calls to a small subset of people.
+We introduce a flexible model of telecommunications network competition with non-uniform calling patterns, which account for the fact that customers tend to make most calls to a small set of contacts.
 Equilibrium call prices are distorted away from marginal cost, and competitive intensity is affected by the concentration of calling patterns.
 Contrary to previous predictions, jointly profit-maximizing access charges are set above termination cost in order to dampen competition, and the resulting on-net prices are below off-net prices, if calling patterns are sufficiently concentrated.
 We discuss implications for regulating access charges as well as on- and off-net price discrimination.

-Keywords: Network competition, Non-uniform calling patterns, Termination charges
+Keywords: Network competition, non-uniform calling patterns, termination charge